 A proposed amendment to §153.26 describes requirements for electronically signing the acknowledgment of fair market value.
-Section 50(a)(6)(O)(ix) of the Texas Constitution requires the lender and the owner to sign a written acknowledgment of the fair market value of the homestead property.
-Proposed new §153.26(4) would explain that the owner and lender may sign the written acknowledgment electronically in accordance with state and federal law governing electronic signatures. amendment responds to the same stakeholder request on electronic disclosures described earlier in this proposal.
+Section 50(a)(6)(Q)(ix) of the Texas Constitution requires the lender and the owner to sign a written acknowledgment of the fair market value of the homestead property.
+Proposed new §153.26(4) would explain that the owner and lender may sign the written acknowledgment electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents.
+This amendment responds to the same September 2020 stakeholder request on electronic disclosures described earlier in this proposal.

 A proposed amendment to §153.45 describes requirements for providing an electronic copy of the refinance disclosure.
-Section 50(f)(2)(D) of the Texas Constitution requires the lender to provide a refinance disclosure to the owner if the owner applies for a refinance of a home equity loan to a non-Proposed home-equity loan. §153.45(4)(E) would explain that the lender may provide the refinance disclosure electronically in accordance with state and federal law governing delivery of electronic documents.
-This amendment responds to the same stakeholder request on electronic disclosures described earlier in this proposal.
+Section 50(f)(2)(D) of the Texas Constitution requires the lender to provide a refinance disclosure to the owner if the owner applies for a refinance of a home equity loan to a nonhome-equity Proposed loan. new §153.45(4)(E) would explain that the lender may provide the refinance disclosure electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents.
+This amendment responds to the same September 2020 stakeholder request on electronic disclosures described earlier in this proposal.

 A proposed amendment to §153.51 describes requirements for providing an electronic copy of the consumer disclosure.
 Section 50(g) of the Texas Constitution requires the lender to provide a consumer disclosure to the owner at least 12 days before closing a home equity loan.
-Proposed new §153.51(2) would explain that the lender may provide the consumer disclosure electronically in accordance with state and federal law governing delivery of electronic documents.
-This amendment responds to the same stakeholder request on electronic disclosures described earlier in this proposal.
+Proposed new §153.51(2) would explain that the lender may provide the consumer disclosure electronically in accordance with state and federal law governing electronic signatures and delivery of electronic documents.
+This amendment responds to the same September

+2020 stakeholder request on electronic disclosures described earlier in this proposal.